 For RSSAC, the reason is slightly different but relies on the limited size of the community of root server operators as well as the strong focus of their mission on operations (compared with ICANN’s Mission being focused mainly on policy).

-The rationale for Alternative A is that it gives the bulk of influence to the SOs, while guaranteeing a say for the ACs on an equal basis between them.
-It is therefore more closely aligned with the existing structure of ICANN.

 The rationale for Alternative B is to give equal influence to each of the seven SOs and ACs, and more closely aligned with the currently preferred five-region approach to geographic representation.

 The logic for 5 “votes” in the Reference Mechanism for the higher number is to allow for greater diversity of views, including the ability to represent all the ICANN regions in each SO.
-The logic for 4 “votes” in Alternative A is to allow for appropriate coverage across SGs in the GNSO.

-The Reference Mechanism emerged as part of Work Party 1’s deliberations following up on the CCWG-Accountability’s discussions in Singapore.
-Alternatives A and B emerged recently in deliberations and of the whole CCWG-Accountability.

-The subsidiary option discussed in Istanbul of 2 votes for the first five SOs and ACs, and one vote for the remaining two, has not been pursued.